Promotion of Sustainability Management

 Respect for Diversity Women’s empowerment Domestic

-2. Ratio of women among new graduates recruited for career-track positions
+2. Ratio of women in new graduates hired for career-track positions

-4. Achievement ratio of training plan for female senior managers
+4. Achievement rate of training plan for female senior managers

 1. 6.0% or more